-ARK William Parker Academy - Main Sports and Gymnastics Hall, Lower School Via Park Avenue, Hastings, East Sussex, TN34 2PY.
+ARK Alexandra Academy, Sports & Gymnastics Centre, Access Via Park Avenue, Hastings, East Sussex, TN34 2NT.

 Many events led up to the formation of the current martial art system known as Kuk Sool Won™, but perhaps the best place to begin would be 1910, with the dissolution of the Korean Royal Court by the occupying Japanese forces.
 During this period of foreign rule (from 1910 until the end of World War II), the Japanese attempted to suppress virtually every aspect of Korean culture and replace it with their own.
 They even suppressed Hangul (the Korean language) making Japanese the official spoken language.
 Needless to say, the traditional martial arts of Korea were also banned.